 Candidates will have an opportunity to take a tutorial on the computer on which the examination will be administered.
 The time spent on this tutorial will not reduce the examination time.
-The examination administrators will answer questions about the testing system, but candidates should be aware that the administrators are not familiar with the content of the examinations or with the state's licensing requirements.
+The examination administrators will answer questions, but candidates should be aware that the administrators are not familiar with the content of the examinations or with the state's licensing requirements.
 Examination administrators have been instructed not to advise candidates on requirements for licensure.

 Candidates may begin the examination once they are familiar with the computer.
 The examination begins the moment a candidate looks at the first examination question.
-Candidates will be given from 1.5 to 3.5 hours depending on the exam type to complete the examination.
+Candidates will be given from 1 to 3 1⁄2 hours depending on the exam type to complete the examination.
 The examination will end automatically after the examination time has expired, and candidates will receive an official score report.